mchemwotie/Delani-Studio/README.md

 # Behavior Driven Development
 The 'What we do’ icons when clicked should toggle between the respective description of each icon.
 Under Portfolio sections, on hover a white box appears with then name of the project inside.
-Once you send a message, a pop up will appear indicating message received and a thank you for contacting us
+Once you send a message, a pop up will appear indicating message received and a thank you for contacting us.

 # Technologies used.
 Html5